-- .A38 Peer review captain training courses are located on the Peer Review page of the AICPA website. - .A39 An appropriate level of accounting and auditing knowledge and experience may be obtained from on-the-job training, training courses, or a combination of both. - .A40 Technical reviewer training for single audits may be completed by taking the on-demand course developed by the AICPA or an alternative course approved by the board. - .A41 Examples of limitations or restrictions are included in paragraph .A14 of section 200.
+- .A40 Peer review captain training courses are located on the Peer Review page of the AICPA website. - .A41 An appropriate level of accounting and auditing knowledge and experience may be obtained from on-the-job training, training courses, or a combination of both. - .A42 Technical reviewer training for single audits may be completed by taking the on-demand course developed by the AICPA or an alternative course approved by the board. - .A43 The timing of a technical reviewer's participation may vary depending on the circumstances of the review.
+For example, the closing meeting and exit conference may be delayed and occur in the subsequent year.
+In this situation, the AE may consider the circumstances of the delay and exercise judgment when concluding whether the technical reviewer has substantially met the participation requirement described in paragraph .45. - .A44 Examples of limitations or restrictions are included in paragraph .A14 of section 200.
 Although that paragraph refers specifically to peer reviewers, it is also applicable to technical reviewers who are not peer reviewers.